 This information serves as an outline of some of the key information that you should include in your photographer contract.
 As you gain more experience, your contract will improve.
 For now, begin with the basics and your contract will improve as your business grows!
 If you haven’t already, read this article on photography contract retainers.

-{ 6 comments… read them below or add one }
+{ 0 comments… add one now }